keesiemeijer/typing-words/README.md

 # typing-words

-Generate a list of words with carachters you provide
+Generate a list of words with charachters you provide